Contingency funding for authors in financial difficulty.

-As the COVID-19 health crisis deepens across the UK, the incomes of self-employed workers from all sectors have been hit hard.
+As the COVID-19 health crisis deepens across the UK, the incomes of self-employed workers from all sectors continue to be hit hard.
 Many writers, illustrators, journalists, translators, scriptwriters and other authors are among them.
 Book tours have been cancelled, along with lectures, talks, performances and school visits.

 Applications are open to all professional authors who are resident in the UK or British subjects – including all types of writers, illustrators, literary translators, scriptwriters, poets, journalists and others – for whom author-related activities make up a substantial amount of their annual income.

-Grants are likely to be up to £2,000 and designed to meet urgent need with the possibility of review as the situation continues.
+Grants are likely to be up to £2,000 and designed to meet urgent need.

-Please note that if you have applied to Arts Council England’s Emergency Fund we are unable to accept your application – you may only apply to one of these funds.
-This is because ACE has contributed to the Authors’ Emergency Fund.
+Please note that if you were awarded a grant from Arts Council England’s (ACE) Emergency Fund we are unable to accept your application – you may only apply to one of these funds.
+This is because ACE contributed to the Authors’ Emergency Fund.

 How to apply